-(1) An application under rule 437 or 438 may be made to the Court or a judge - r.
-440 Part 16 - Detention, preservation and inspection of property
+(1) An application under rule 437 or 438 may be made to the Court or a judge -

 - (a) if made by the plaintiff, at any time after the issue of the writ or notice to the defendant and any other person who is likely to be affected by the order; or - (b) if made by any other party, at any time after appearance by the party making the application. - (2) A party making an application to which subrule (1)(b) applies is to give the plaintiff and any other person likely to be affected by the order, notice of the application before making it.